News, views and more

 Analysing assets and liabilities

-Despite the shortcomings of the Balance Sheet, the Accountant needs to review this, and often, it won't be included in an Information Memorandum.
+Despite the shortcomings of the Balance Sheet, your Accountant needs to review this, and often, it won't be included in an Information Memorandum.

 Where there is Inventory and Equipment, a specialist valuer may be required - but most important will be a detailed stocktake during the due diligence phase, which should be done at a minimum with accountant supervision.